 - Add Consumer secret to API Key/Password

-- Add TokenId, Token Secret in Other section as comma(,) separated values
+- Add TokenId, Token Secret, Account ID in Other section as comma(,) separated values

 Once you've completed all steps, please contact us at email@example.com so that we can verify the provided credentials and begin setup of your Netsuite integration.